 This 5-ingredient creamy feta dressing comes together in minutes!
-Feta cheese, Greek yogurt, and fresh lemon juice make a tangy, easy salad dressing for salads, to dress your fish or roasted broccoli, and more!
+Feta cheese, Greek yogurt, and fresh lemon juice make a tangy, easy salad dressing.
+Use for salads, to dress your fish or roasted broccoli or roasted canned artichokes, and more!

 I love bold vinaigrettes but when I’m in the mood for something with little body to it, I whip up this creamy feta dressing.

 Think of it as the salad dressing version of my whipped feta dip, but easier to drizzle over crunchy vegetables or grilled romaine lettuce.
 It’s a little garlicky, a little lemony and full of flavor from creamy feta and good, peppery olive oil.

 It’s the perfect dressing for when you’re short on time, just toss everything in the food processor, whiz it together and it’s ready in seconds.
 And once you try it, you'll find many uses for this delicious condiment!